 Aside from DJing, this setup can be used for a wide range of configurations ranging from acoustic music reinforcement for a medium-sized venue to an outdoor DJing event.

-This speaker offers high output levels and clear audio, all in a durable, compact design that’s perfect for any type of live sound applications.
+The DXR8 offers high output levels and clear audio, all in a durable, compact design that’s perfect for any type of live sound applications.
 The cabinet is made out of tough ABS plastic, complete with a bass-reflex design that enhances any bass performance with minimized turbulence.

 The bi-amplified design provides more than enough power for a stronger performance without all the distortion.
 The AD processer will allow the DJ to use the speaker as a stage monitor or main speaker.
-The speaker can be placed on the stage or on the floor, however, it also comes with a wide range of mounting options.
+It can be placed on the stage or on the floor, however, it also comes with a wide range of mounting options.

 It can easily be mounted on top of a sub, thanks to the built-in thirty-five-millimeter pole socket.

-The speaker’s high power and small size make it a great, reasonably priced side-fill speaker.
+The DXR8’s high power and small size make it a great, reasonably priced side-fill speaker.
 It’s perfectly voiced for driving bass, guitars, and loud vocals, not to mention midrange instructions, offering a clear sound that’s not overly harsh.

 While some powered speakers offer the DJ more variable DSP, this model keeps it nice and simple, so you won’t need to worry about variable EQ parameters.